thedataincubator/data-science-blogs/blog-methods.md

 Getting useful results from Stack Overflow was tricky.
-Some R package names like `tree` and `earth` present obvious difficulties: Stack overflow results may not be filter to results just for the R package.
-So added an 'r' string to the query, which greatly helped.
+Some R package names like `tree` and `earth` present obvious difficulties: Stack overflow results may not be filter to results just for the R package, so we first added an 'r' string to the query, which greatly helped.

-A good (optimal?) strategy was to look for the package's name in the question body, and for an attached 'R' tag.
+A good (optimal?) strategy was to look for the package's name in the question body, and then add an 'r' tag (which is different from adding the 'r' string).

 # Building the ranking